lynxthecat/adblock-lean/README.md

 - check for rogue entries in blocklist file parts (e.g. check for redirection to specific IP)
 - check good lines in blocklist file exceeds configurable minimum (default: 100,000)
 - set up dnsmasq with new blocklist file and save any previous blocklist file as compressed file
+- supports blocklist compression by leveraging the new conf-script functionality of dnsmasq
 - perform checks on restarted dnsmasq with new blocklist file
 - revert to previous blocklist file if checks fail
 - if checks on previous blocklist file also fail then revert to not using any blocklist file